PelionIoT/devicedb/docs/local_development.md

    ```bash
    $ EDGE_CLIENT_RESOURCES=<my-edge-config> docker-compose up
    ```
    Replace `<my-edge-config>` with whatever directory you chose in the last step.
 Let all the services initialize.
 It may take a few seconds.
+Use an absolute path.
 Wait until you see something like this:
    ```
    devicedb-edge_1        | [2019-08-28T22:41:04.064] [INFO] [] Connected to devicedb cloud
    ```